Street names in Barcelona: Catalan nationalist period

 In 1914, when the Commonwealth of Catalonia was created, the streets began to be labeled in the Catalan language.
 However, this only applied to the new streets, while the old plaques were not replaced.
-For a time, even bilingual plates were placed, made of enameled iron and larger than usual.
+For a time, even bilingual plates were placed, made of enameled iron and in a larger size.

-The Catalanist sign of the consistory dominated by the Lliga Regionalista between 1915 and 1923 led to some changes in this direction: so, avenida Diagonal was renamed Catalan Nationality; Montjuïc de San Pedro Street became Verdaguer Callís; and Antonio Maura Square was renamed Fivaller.
-On the other hand, the conservative ideology of the Lliga was reflected in the dedication of some streets to businessmen and characters of the bourgeoisie, such as the Rambla de Santa Eulalia, which became Passeig de Fabra i Puig, for the businessmen Fabra i Puig brothers; on the other hand, the proposal to dedicate the Rambla de Catalunya to Eusebi Güell did not prosper.
+The Catalan nationalist trend of City Hall, dominated by the Lliga Regionalista between 1915 and 1923, led to some changes in this direction: so, avenida Diagonal was renamed Catalan Nationality; Montjuïc de San Pedro Street became Verdaguer Callís; and Antonio Maura Square was renamed Fivaller.
+On the other hand, the conservative ideology of the Lliga was reflected in the dedication of some streets to businessmen and characters of the bourgeoisie, such as the Rambla de Santa Eulàlia, which became Passeig de Fabra i Puig, for the businessmen Fabra i Puig brothers; on the other hand, the proposal to dedicate the Rambla de Catalunya to Eusebi Güell did not prosper.

-In 1914 the Manicomio road was renamed Doctor Pi i Molist street, after the doctor and writer Emili Pi i Molist.
+In 1914 Manicomi road was renamed Doctor Pi i Molist street, after the doctor and writer Emili Pi i Molist.
 The following year Avinguda de Pearson was created, dedicated to Frederick Stark Pearson, founder of the Barcelona Traction electric company.
 In 1916 Prat Street was changed to Rambla del Carmel, the main street of the neighborhood of the same name.
-On the other hand, in 1917 the old Sant Cugat road, called Passeig de la Diputació since 1879, was renamed Avenida de la República Argentina.
+On the other hand, in 1917 the old Sant Cugat road, called Passeig de la Diputació since 1879, was renamed Avinguda de la República Argentina.